KiCad/kicad-source-mirror/README.md

 ## Subdirectories

 * [3d-viewer](3d-viewer)         - Sourcecode of the 3D viewer
-* [bitmap2component](bitmap2component)  - Sourcecode of the bitmap to pcb artwork converter
+* [bitmap2component](bitmap2component)  - Sourcecode of the bitmap to PCB artwork converter
 * [bitmaps_png](bitmaps_png)       - Menu and program icons
 * [CMakeModules](CMakeModules)      - Modules for the CMAKE build tool
 * [common](common)            - Sourcecode of the common library